mitre-cyber-academy/ctf-scoreboard/README.md

 + Install ruby.
 + In your terminal run `gem install bundler`
 + Install postgres to your system (and create a role with your system username).
-This can be done on mac using Homebrew by running `brew install postgresql`.
 + Setup Recaptcha.
 This can be done by getting a site key from [here](https://www.google.com/recaptcha/intro/) and then setting the `RECAPTCHA_SITE_KEY` and `RECAPTCHA_SECRET_KEY` environment variables for the application.
 The steps for this will vary based on your hosting platform.
 + Run `bundle install`
 + Run `bundle exec rake db:create`